Search the site

 Hence, it describes the human being by its structure from the microscopic components of a single cell to the overall anatomy of its physical appearance.
 It describes a “normal” state of being human by using agreed-upon criteria to define healthy structure and function.
 Depending on how much the structure or function varies from this normal state, this viewpoint goes on to define an “abnormal,” unhealthy, state of being human, describing it as “diseased” for the most severe variation from what is considered normal.

 Pasteur’s theory that infectious organisms directly caused illness and disease won out over Bechamp’s theory that whether an infectious organism succeeded in causing illness depended on the body’s internal conditions, that is, an imbalanced environment.
 From this idea of starting at the endpoint came drugs that killed the infectious organisms after they had already established themselves within the body.
 The success from using this method convinced the educators of allopathic doctors to use it as the model for all “scientific” medical training.
 In effect, they held a powerful hammer and every medical problem from then on looked like a nail.
 The focus of mainstream medicine became the particular aspects of discomfort (symptoms) rather than the patient’s contribution in facilitating illness or disease through lifestyle (diet, exercise, tobacco habits), environmental exposures, reactions to stress, and so on.
+(Pasteur on his deathbed is said to have admitted that “Bechamp was right.”)

 For the mainstream approach, each diagnosis has its own particular remedy – essentially the same remedy for everybody with that condition.
 (Depression warrants an antidepressant drug, for example.)